-Which Cold Treatment Should I Use if I Have HIV/AIDS?
+Which Cold Treatment Should I Use?

 A cold normally lasts a week and goes away on its own, even in people with HIV.
-However, when your immune system is weakened, you are more likely to get a complication from the cold, such as pneumonia.
-If your symptoms don't improve or you develop shortness of breath or fever, let your doctor know right away in case you need more aggressive treatment.
+But if your symptoms don't improve or you get shortness of breath or fever, let your doctor know right away, in case you need more aggressive treatment.

 Make sure you drink plenty of fluids, especially if you have fever.
 If your temperature goes above 102 F, it could be a sign that you have the flu.
 If your doctor says you've got it, he may suggest medicines that may make it go away more quickly.
 But the sooner after you get sick you take them, the better they work.